Orientation to Learning I (Fall) and II (Spring)--First To Go Scholars Program

-First-Gen LMU (Fall)--Open to First To Go Community (All Students)
+First-Gen LMU (Spring)--Open to First To Go Community (All Students)

 First-Gen LMU is a course designed for any first-generation, LMU student interested in exploring their personal first-generation student journey in a community-led space.
 The course will offer students the ability to conduct a deep examination of the multiplicity of their respective identities through a social justice and student empowerment framework.
 Students in this course will engage in discussions pertinent to first-generation college student research, culture, and educational movements in hopes of creating an active, first-generation student collective dedicated to the success of first-generation college student communities on a national and global scale.
 At the end of this course, students will be able to compose and publish a written narrative that will be featured on First To Go’s internationally-read journal, First-Gen Voices: Creative and Critical Narratives on the First-Generation College Experience.
 Enrolled students will additionally receive a 1-unit credit for course completion at the end of the semester.

 To participate, students must be LMU first-generation students.
 The course is open to all first-gen students regardless of class standing/class year.

 After LMU will be offered as an ONLINE class during the Spring 2022 semester.
 Students interested in joining, please e-mail Lexie Pineda Soto, FTG Program Coordinator, at email@example.com.
 Course information can be found below: